Temporal Upsampling of Depth Maps Using a Hybrid Camera: Temporal Upsampling of Depth maps

-and use the projection term to connect the 2D optical flow and 3D point cloud.
-The energy weight $\lambda_{proj}$ is set as $1.0$. $\mathbf{O}(\cdot)$ is the function to indicate whether this point is occluded by other depth pixels in motion (Sec.~\ref{sec:occdetect}).
+and use the projection term to connect the optical flow and 3D point cloud.
+The energy weight $\lambda_{proj}$ is set to $5$. $\mathbf{O}(\cdot)$ is a function that indicates whether this point is occluded in motion (Sec.~\ref{sec:occdetect}).